Jordan-SFU/HireHigher/README.md

 # HireHigher

-🏆 First place winner of LangaraHacks 2024! 🏆
+🏆 Winning Project of LangaraHacks 2024! 🏆

 HireHigher is an AI-based interview simulator, designed to help you ace your next job interview.
 Taking in context from your job title, resume, and LinkedIn, HireHigher aims to provide a highly customizable and realistic experience.